Why is learning about the Texas security deposit law essential to a tenant or landlord?

 The new owner must provide a signed written notice to the tenants.
 Information regarding the security deposit amount and change of custody must be given.

-If this is not met then the responsibility will continue to exist with the previous landlord.
+If the new landlord fails to meet this then the responsibility will continue to exist with the previous landlord.
 Safekeeping will still rest on them.
 However, if the written notice by the new owner is released to the tenants then the previous owner is discharged from their duty to keep the tenants’ security deposits safe.

 The Bottom Line